audstav/oppiadocstest/docs/source/keyconcepts.rst

 .. _story:

 **Story:** Stories are non-contrived (realistic) scenarios that teach the topic.
 If the topic is Decimals, then the first story - aiming to introduce the concept - might be a scenario where a customer is in a shop and has to pay an amount in dollars and cents.
-A story will consits of a set of :ref:`explorations <explorations>` or lessons.
+A story consists of a set of :ref:`explorations <explorations>` or lessons.

 .. note::
    Stories within a topic have to be linear, i.e., a student must complete a story before beginning the next story.